SahilSahu73/KnowledgeBase/KnowledgeBase/pytorch/torch_utils_data.md

 users may customize `collate_fn` to achieve custom batching, e.g., collating along a dimension other than the first, padding sequences of various length, or adding support for custom data types.

+### IMPORTANT NOTE:
+DataLoader uses `torch.stack()` by default to collate a batch from the list of samples provided.
+This requires **all tensors in a batch to be of the same shape.** If each sample is of varying lengths then `torch.stack()` will fail with:
+`RuntimeError: stack expects each tensor to be equal size …`

+There are 2 ways to solve this problem:
+1. **pad sequence to the same length per batch**, using:
+    - `collate_fn` that pads (e.g., with zeros or a PAD token) to match the longest subsequence in the batch.
+    - use `torch.nn.utils.rnn.pad_sequence()` and `pack_padded_sequence()` in model

+2. **use custom batching**:
+    - create batches where all examples share the same length. (would not recommend to do this.)

 ### Single and Multi-process Data Loading